eagle840/katacoda-labs/jekyll/step1.md

 In this scenario ruby is already installed, but to install it on your system (linux):
 `apt install ruby -y`

-Install jekyll (takes  a couple of minutes)
-`gem install jekyll bundler`{{execute}}
+Install jekyll  using the ruby package manager 'gem' (takes  a couple of minutes) `gem install jekyll bundler`{{execute}}

-Generate a Gemfile
+Generate a Gemfile with:
 `bundle init`{{execute}}

 Edit the gemfile